bslatner/look-ma-no-servers-dotnet/README.md

 If you're using Visual Studio, you should
 [install the Visual Studio tools](https://aws.amazon.com/visualstudio/) first.

+If you like using PowerShell, you can get the [AWS tools for PowerShell](https://aws.amazon.com/powershell/).

 Here's how to run the demos.

 ## General Stuff